microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/04-Performance.md

 ### Dynamic Management Views (DMV)

 Azure SQL provides the same DMV infrastructure as with SQL Server with a few differences.
 DMVs are a crucial aspect to performance monitoring since you can view key SQL Server performance data using standard T-SQL queries.
 Information such as active queries, resource usage, query plans, and resource wait types.
-Learn more details about DMVs with Azure SQL later in this unit.
+Learn more details about DMVs with Azure SQL later in this module.

 ### Extended Events

 Azure SQL provides the same Extended Events infrastructure as with SQL Server with a few differences.
 Extended Events is a method to trace key events of execution within SQL Server that powers Azure SQL.
 For performance, extended events allow you to trace the execution of individual queries.
-Learn more details about Extended Events with Azure SQL later in this unit.
+Learn more details about Extended Events with Azure SQL later in this module.

 ### Lightweight Query Profiling